OakNinja/givemels/README.md

 It's been working great for me for years, but if you're worried, take a manual backup of your user path or remove the part of the script that modifies the path and do it yourself manually.

 There's no magic, just a regular batch script ^^

+####How do i run it?
+Download GiveMeLs.bat and run it.

+Restart CMD.

+Rejoice!